renesas-rdk/rzv2h_rdk_documentation/README.md

 5. A browser window will open showing your documentation.
 Any changes you make and rebuild (make html) will be visible after the `make html` command is executed.

-*Tip:* If auto-refresh does not work, rebuild the HTML and manually refresh the browser tab.
+*Tip:* If auto-refresh does not work, clean the build folder (`make clean`), rebuild the HTML and manually refresh the browser tab.

 ### Build the PDF